BlogFood & DrinkPractical Information

 Traditional Moroccan fountain (sebil) in a medina — decorative, not for drinking

-Traditional medina fountains are decorative heritage features — they are not connected to the treated drinking-water network and should never be used for drinking.
+Traditional medina fountains (sebil) are decorative heritage features — they are not connected to the treated drinking-water network and should never be used for drinking.

 Tap Water by City: A Practical Breakdown